 South Korea’s business groups and the country’s umbrella labor union expressed disappointment after the government said on Saturday it would raise minimum wages by 10.9 percent for 2019.

 According to the official Korean source, NepSort has learned that; among 27 members, 9 representing the management community boycotted the meeting.
-5 members representing the labor community and 9 members from the general public side attended the meeting to vote for the minimum wage for 2019.
+Five members representing the labor community and nine members from the general public side attended the meeting to vote for the minimum wage for 2019.

-All labors in South Korea including the foreign workers through EPS will directly be benefited from this huge increase in salary from 2019.
+All laborers in South Korea, including the foreign workers through EPS, will benefit from this huge increase in salary from 2019.

 A lobby group representing small business owners called the wage increase a “unilateral decision” and said it would impose a “moratorium” on its implementation.